t4ncred1/pl0com/README.md

 the AST and IR design leaves a lot to be desired.
 The usage of real memory variables -- instead of always placing them into registers like in ACSE -- actually makes this compiler produce much worse code than ACSE, but what can you do.
-To fix this it would need to be rewritten, but what piece of code is not eligible for a rewrite for some good reason?
+After all, this issue could only be fixed by rewriting the whole compiler, and perfect is the worst enemy of good.
 Leave it be, and bring your search of perfection elsewhere ~~and far away from Python please~~.

 ## How to test the output